fredbi/go-experiments/go-openapi/README.md

 The main problem I see with this approach, which I've largely supported so far, is that it tends to result in a project where experts talk to experts only.
 Many less experienced developers have been struggling with our code base.
 Sadly, we missed a lot of contributions because of this.

 Simplification has become an acute challenge.
 This is true for our codebase in general, our package APIs as well as our user interfaces (CLI, documentation).

+#### Why would I want to keep the same kompass?

+Simply because API-land is too vast to be covered by a framework.
+There are so many use-cases, so many opinions, so many ways to achieve similar things.
+Even though OpenAPI came as a way to unify a bit the practice of building a REST-like API, the field remain largely open.

+I like the idea of a toolkit that simplifies a few things (boring things, highly specialized or technical things), but leaves it up to developers to decide about their design.

 #### Approach to refactoring